 Speaking broadly about Quuu, being socially active has never been easier.
 If your content often struggles to get traction after hitting publish, the service is a failsafe way to get it spreading with very little effort.
 Beyond crafting the content and submitting your RSS feed, you really didn’t have to do anything.
 Just sit back and let Quuu do all the hard work.

 Quuu Promote has delivered 10 billion views on user content in its short years.
 Each of those is down to real people making your content more popular and extending its shelf life on social media.
-However, my only criticism is that it’s nearly always straight shares, so no quote tweets with added commentary.
+However, my biggest criticism is that it’s nearly always straight shares, so no quote tweets with added commentary.
 The downside of this is fewer clicks and reduced traffic to your website, although Quuu Promote still delivers good bang for your buck.

 If you’re still not convinced, they’re offering a 15-day, 100% money-back guarantee.
 Give it a go and see for yourself.